Fastlikelava/william-carter-portfolio/design-stories/ssn-card-request-tool.md

 ---

-# 5. Ripples Across the Organization
-     **Outcomes, Impact Metrics, and Alignment to Agency Priorities**
+# 5. Ripples Across the Organization - Outcomes, Impact Metrics, and Alignment to Agency Priorities

 This project strengthened my ability to design: